 External Network Services

 Highly available Internet connectivity has opened the door for organizations to shift network and other application services to external cloud providers.
 While there are many reputable and very capable providers, it is nonetheless more difficult to hold an external entity accountable at the same levels possible with internal staff.
 Organizations entering into agreements with cloud providers need to carefully review and negotiate the specific terms and conditions of these agreements.
 Service Level Agreements, Confidentiality Statements, and Privacy Policies are among the types of documents that must be carefully reviewed and updated.
-The default versions of these documents will typically be written in favor of the external provider rather than their customers.
+The default versions of these documents will typically be written in favour of the external provider rather than their customers.
 External service providers should be held to the same level of security controls as those that apply to internal services.
 Organizations should write into their agreements language that specifies required security controls, limitation of access by provider’s employees, confidentiality statements, the right of the Organizations to audit security controls, and any other provisions that reduce risks of data disclosure, alteration, or loss.

 Segregation in networks